What is a Mexican Tourist Card and where to get it?

 You can fill in the form and you’ll receive the card via email.
 Print off the card and remember that the Tourist Card must be stamped by an immigration official when you enter Mexico, otherwise, it is not valid.

-Mexico Tourist Card is actually a travel document granted by the Mexican Government to foreign travelers who want to travel and stay in Mexico for tourism purposes.
+Mexico Tourist Card is a travel document granted by the Mexican Government to foreign travelers who want to travel and stay in Mexico for tourism purposes.

-Apply for a tourist card online on the website of Mexico’s National Immigration Institute:
+You can apply for a tourist card online on the website of Mexico’s National Immigration Institute:

 https://www.inm.gob.mx/fmme/publico/en/solicitud.html

 • Tourist Card – Land will be also delivered via email and valid for 6 months.
-It is available for just $78 with a single entry.

-The maximum is 180 days or six months, but the time actually given is at the discretion of the immigration official (often only 30 to 60 days are granted initially), for longer stays, the tourist card would need to be extended.
+The maximum is 180 days or six months, but the time given is at the discretion of the immigration official (often only 30 to 60 days are granted initially), for longer stays, the tourist card would need to be extended.

-If your tourist card is lost or stolen, you will need to pay a fee to get a replacement tourist card at an immigration office, or you may be fined when you’re leaving the country.
+If you lose your Tourist Card: If your tourist card is lost or stolen, you will need to pay a fee to get a replacement tourist card at an immigration office, or you may be fined when you’re leaving the country.

-If you wish to stay in Mexico for longer than the time allotted on your tourist card, you will need to extend it.
+Extending your Tourist Card: If you wish to stay in Mexico for longer than the time allotted on your tourist card, you will need to extend it.
 Under no circumstances is a tourist allowed to stay longer than 180 days.

-If you want to stay longer you will have to leave and re-enter the country, or apply for a different type of visa.
+If you want to stay longer you will have to leave and re-enter the country or apply for a different type of visa.

 Use these tags to read more related posts and reviews: